 If you cannot dry clean your luggage, performing this service will cost between $20 and $60.
 They fix the leather components as necessary, clean the torn or worn-down textiles, and restore the plastic parts.
 As a result, if you have the cash, you can take your luggage to a dry cleaner, who will try their best to repair it.

-It is important to note that many dry cleaning businesses’ websites don’t include cleaning luggage.
-It is, therefore, preferable to call them first.
-It all comes down to mending, restoring, and cleaning your luggage when you dry clean it.
+It is important to note that many dry cleaning businesses’ websites don’t include cleaning luggage. therefore, preferable to call them first. this all comes down to mending, restoring, and cleaning your luggage when you dry clean it.
 It requires time.

 You can handle this independently if you have experience cleaning fabric luggage at home.
 Just a few measures must be taken.
 It is essential, especially after returning from any trip.